California Ballot Initiatives That Would Fix Olive Garden

 Oh dear Olive Garden employee, it seems you've made a mistake.
 There are two people at this table.
 Yes we both ordered salad.
 No, we are not sharing this bowl.
 The amount of dishes you get at Olive Garden is starting to get absurd.
 You don't need plates for a salad.
 You can just eat straight out of the bowl.
 So everyone gets their own bowl.
 I can pick out whatever I want.
 I can have as much cheese as I want.
 And another thing.
 I don't need your help pouring the cheese.
 Every table gets a cheese thing.
 I like cheese on my salad but I also like picking out the parts that I don't want.
 So when you pour cheese all over it now I have to dig through.
 And they never offer to cheese a salad that has been cleansed of the weird green pepper things.
 So this solves all those problems.

 The 5 cheese ziti is a classic example of false advertising.
 Under this new law, either you actually have to use 5 cheeses and make it without the tomato sauce or you have to rename the dish.
 It's mostly sauce.
 I didn't want sauce.
 I wanted some kind of magical macaroni and cheese.
-If you had said 5 cheese ziti that is mostly sauce, I'd be fine with that.
+If you had said 5 cheese ziti, like according to llc california, that is mostly sauce, I'd be fine with that.
 But you didn't tell me and I got really excited and now it sucks.

 Every time I sit down at the bar counter at Olive Garden, typically only two of the three menus are present.
 Between the inserts, the special promos, the timed events, you never actually get a good look at what Olive Garden has to offer.
 The person sitting (way too close) next to you (seriously space out the chairs) could have a piece of the menu that you don't have.
 The one with the limited time offer on some frozen drink you actually want.
 So Olive Garden has to print one menu now.
 Sorry OG, but you fucked it up.
 Not even a separate drink and food menu.
 Not even a special hour menu.
 All one menu.
 I want to see everything you have to offer.
 If it's not being served right now, that's ok.
 I can read and you can just put the hours or days it is available in a large font.